Chart Color Schemes

 AreaSearch assessment of residential development activity positions Coolum Beach among the top 25% of areas assessed nationwide

 Coolum Beach has seen approximately 63 new homes approved annually over the past five financial years, totalling 316 homes.
-As of FY-26, 8 approvals have been recorded.
-On average, between FY-21 and FY-25, around 3.4 new residents arrived per year for each dwelling constructed.
-This indicates a substantial supply-demand imbalance, leading to heightened buyer competition and pricing pressures.
+As of FY26, 30 approvals have been recorded.
+On average, 3.4 new residents arrive per dwelling constructed each year between FY21 and FY25.
+This supply lagging demand indicates heightened buyer competition and pricing pressures.

-The average construction cost value of new dwellings is $693,000, which is higher than regional norms, reflecting quality-focused development.
-In FY-26, $11.8 million in commercial approvals have been registered, suggesting balanced commercial development activity.
-Compared to the Rest of Qld, Coolum Beach records markedly lower building activity, with 52.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
+New dwellings are developed at an average cost of $693,000, higher than regional norms due to quality-focused development.
+In FY26, $11.8 million in commercial approvals have been registered, suggesting balanced commercial development activity.
+Compared to the rest of Queensland, Coolum Beach records lower building activity, 52.0% below the regional average per person, supporting stronger demand and values for established properties.
+New building activity consists of 78.0% standalone homes and 22.0% medium and high-density housing, maintaining the area's traditional low density character appealing to those seeking space.

 Frequently Asked Questions - Development